alinstein/Depth_estimation/README.md

 ##### IPYTHON file "test_img.ipynb" can be used to generate the depth image on pretrained model.

-* Give the location for the dictionary of images to be converted.
-Load the pretrained model
+* Give the location for the dictionary of images to be converted and load the pretrained model

 ##### IPYTHON file "test_video.ipynb" can be used to generate the depth video on pretrained model.

-* Give the location for the dictionary of images to be converted.

-* Load the pretrained model.
+* Give the location for the dictionary of images to be converted and load the pretrained model.

-#### Implementation of the Depth estimation using Densenet model is in the folder Densenet_depth_model.
+#### Implementation of the Depth estimation using Densenet model is in the folder "Densenet_depth_model".

 ## Dataset